Modos-Labs/Glider/README.md

 Screen size is the first 3 numbers in the model number, so it's not listed separately in the table.
 For example, ED060SC4 is 6.0", ED097OC1 is 9.7", and ES133UT1 is 13.3".

-The adapter column refers to the adapter needed for this particular screen, however there is no guarentee that it would work, even if it's listed as tested.
+The adapter column refers to the adapter needed for this particular screen, however there is no guarantee that it would work, even if it's listed as tested.

 | Model Name | Model Number | FPL Platform | Resolution  | Marketing Name              | R Typ | CR Typ | Year  | Interface | Pin Count | Adapter | Tested? |
 | ---------- | ------------ | ------------ | ----------- | --------------------------- | ----- | ------ | ----- | --------- | --------- | ------- | ------- |